SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 #### Step 9:  List data synchronization settings

-Use [HTTP POST](https://docs.microsoft.com/en-us/rest/api/datashare/sharesubscriptions/listsourcesharesynchronizationsettings) to identify the synchronization settings.
+Use [HTTPS POST](https://docs.microsoft.com/en-us/rest/api/datashare/sharesubscriptions/listsourcesharesynchronizationsettings) to identify the synchronization settings.
 These settings will be used to enable sync.

 **REST API**